 Despite this, there have been those who have scorned the idea of people considering another player the best in the world, even if Andy Murray claims the top ranking.
 Yet how many people truly believe that Angelique Kerber – who has lost six of her eight clashes with Serena Williams – is currently a better player than the 22-time Grand Slam champion?
 A 20-major deficit – and a meagre amount of competitive appearances from the American this season – are key statistics in that debate

-Above are the facts that nobody can deny – whether they are a fan of Andy Murray or not.
-If you prefer, you can choose to ignore the numbers and the unchangeable history.
-Go and enjoy the Brit’s ascendancy to the top of the rankings (should it happen), and stop reading here.
+Above are the facts that nobody can deny – whether or not they are a fan of Andy Murray.
+If you prefer, you can ignore the numbers and the unchangeable history.
+Enjoy the Brit’s ascendancy to the top of the rankings (should it happen), and stop reading here.

 Because now, I am simply sharing my opinion.
 And it is this:

-Nevertheless, this does not change the fact that Paris’ no. 2 seed has never beaten Roger Federer or Rafael Nadal – two men who have caused him many nightmares – en route to a major title.
-The statistics above reveal how few elite stars he has needed to face this season, in comparison with the man whom he may soon upend as world no. 1.
+Nevertheless, this does not change the fact that the no. 2 seed in Paris has never beaten Roger Federer or Rafael Nadal – two men who have caused him many nightmares – en route to a major title.
+The statistics above reveal how few established stars he has needed to face this season – in sharp contrast to the man whom he may soon upend as world no. 1.
 And when he has been required to face tennis’ best, the Wimbledon champion has come up short more times than he has risen victorious.

 On a wider timescale, Murray has lost his last eight Grand Slam encounters with members of the ATP’s hallowed quartet – a streak dating back to Wimbledon 2013.
 And his all-time 94-76 win/loss record against top ten foes is dominated by Federer’s total of 198-107, Nadal’s tally of 140-76, and Djokovic’s count of 176-82.

 Andy Murray will deserve to be world no. 1, in that he has acquired the ranking points to have the computer generate that number beside his name.
-But there will always be a valid argument against that statement – because of the men who have dropped ranking points as the Briton has risen.
+But there will always be an asterisk following that statement – due to the men who have dropped ranking points as the Briton has risen.

 Amidst the struggles of Roger Federer, Rafael Nadal and Novak Djokovic, Andy Murray – talented though he is – will be world no. 1 by default.